Prism (Katy Perry album): Recording

-The development of Prism started when Perry was embarking on the California Dreams Tour.
-She began with a process she deemed "slow cooking", which consisted of recording random "fragments of ideas" into her mobile phone's dictaphone application.
-A member of Direct Management Group, Ngoc Hoang, then transcribed the audio files, which he inserted into what Perry described as a "treasure chest"; such object was consulted by Perry later on during the album's recording sessions.
-While Perry started recording the album officially in November 2012, accompanied by Greg Wells and Greg Kurstin, she noted she was still in a "dark place", and that she had not "let the light in".
-The sessions began again in March 2013, following a trip to Madagascar which Perry credited as having "put [her] priorities in perspective", thus leading her to "do more work on [her]self".
+Development of Prism began while Perry was on the California Dreams Tour.
+She began with a process she deemed "slow cooking", in which she recorded random "fragments of ideas" into her mobile phone's dictaphone application.
+A member of Direct Management Group, Ngoc Hoang, then transcribed the audio files and placed them into what Perry described as a "treasure chest"; Perry consulted this material later during the album's recording sessions.
+Although Perry officially started recording the album in November 2012, accompanied by Greg Wells and Greg Kurstin, she noted that she was still in a "dark place", and that she had not "let the light in".
+The sessions began again in March 2013, following a trip to Madagascar which Perry credited as having "put [her] priorities in perspective", leading her to "do more work on [her]self".
 Perry also viewed a video made by Eckhart Tolle, which discusses loss.
 She commented: "When you lose something, all your foundations crumble—but that also leaves a big hole that's open for something great to come through."

-After feeling prepared to record again, she reunited with her team from Teenage Dream—Dr. Luke, Bonnie McKee, and Cirkut—in Perry's hometown of Santa Barbara, California, where they spent a month recording at Playback Recording Studio among others.
-After those sessions, she went to Stockholm, where she worked with Scandinavian record producer Max Martin, to do what Perry called "put[ting] the ice on the cake".
+Once she felt prepared to record again, she reunited with her team from Teenage Dream—Dr. Luke, Bonnie McKee, and Cirkut—in Perry's hometown of Santa Barbara, California, where they spent a month recording at Playback Recording Studio.
+She then went to Stockholm, where she worked with Scandinavian record producer Max Martin to do what Perry called "put[ting] the ice on the cake".
 She also recruited other collaborators, such as Norwegian team Stargate, Bloodshy, Benny Blanco, Jonatha Brooke and Sia.
-By April 2013, recording for the album was halfway complete, and Perry revealed to ASCAP how was working with such collaborators.
-She affirmed that Wells allowed her to "vomit words"; with Martin, she picked the melodies of the songs; Luke mostly helmed the production and she worked with "topline and melody".
+By April 2013, recording for the album was halfway complete, and Perry described to the ASCAP how she worked with these collaborators.
+She said Wells allowed her to "vomit words"; with Martin, she shaped the songs' melodies; Luke mostly helmed the production, and she worked with "topline and melody".
 Perry described writing sessions with McKee as "emotional abuse", adding that they argue over the "best lyric", as if they were fighting in a boxing ring.
-McKee, who wrote four songs for Prism, spoke with MTV on the effort, describing it as "a little bit more grown up" and "interesting".
+McKee, who wrote four songs for Prism, spoke with MTV about the album, describing it as "a little bit more grown up" and "interesting".